IBM-Bluemix-Docs/mass-data-migration/set-up-device.md

   <caption style="caption-side:bottom;">Table 1.
 Describes the supported {{site.data.keyword.mdms_short}} device models</caption>
 </table>

-Each model comes packaged with [optics and adapters](/docs/infrastructure/mass-data-migration?topic=mass-data-migration-inventory-checklists) that enable both RJ45 and SFP+ copper connections.
+Each model comes packaged with [optics and adapters](/docs/infrastructure/mass-data-migration?topic=mass-data-migration-inventory-checklists) that support both RJ45 and SFP+ copper connections.
 You can find the cables in pouches that are located inside the portable case.

 The following image shows a top-down view of the RJ45 / SFP+ device model.